MokubaAttack/scripts/mokuba_colab/readme.md

 - p : mokupipe object ( default : None ) If you input the return of this module, you can use same pipeline without making the pipeline.
 - dtype : str ( default : "f16" ) It is the calculation accuracy.
 Choices are f16, f32 and bf16.
 - dev : str ( default : "cuda" ) It is the device that calculates.
 Choices are cuda and cpu.
-- xf : bool ( default : False ) If you choice True, xformers are used.
 - ser : str ( default : "colab" ) In google colab, please input "colab".
 In kaggle, please input "kaggle".
 - del_pipe : bool ( default : True ) If you choice True, the mokupipe object is deleted and None is returned.
 - si : bool ( default : True ) If you choice True, output images are shown in the output window.